Epsylene/Sirius/README.md

   compiler the makefiles are going to be generated (on Windows, if you are using
   MinGW or MinGW-w64, use "MinGW Makefiles";
-  if you are using Visual Studio, search for your version's CMake generator)
+  if you are using Visual Studio, you can search for your version's CMake generator, but it should be the one chosen by default)

 * LIBRARY_PATH : the path where you want
   to install the library.
 Make sure it